BiodataMiningGroup/unknot/README.md

 This repository contains the code for the paper "[Unsupervised knowledge transfer for object detection in marine environmental monitoring and exploration](https://doi.org/10.1109/ACCESS.2020.3014441)."

-The original code of the paper can be found as the **paper** release.
-The curent state of the repository includes several updates and improvements.
+The original code of the paper can be found as the [**paper**](releases/tag/paper) release.
+The current state of the repository includes several updates and improvements.

 ## Requirements